 About Ali Burdon

 Ali combines working part-time as a designer and craft blogger with home-educating her twin sons.
 Her enthusiasms are patchwork and crochet, but she also loves organising group swaps of stitched mini embroidery hoops.
-Visit her blog for more information, and for craft tutorials. www.veryberryhandmade.co.uk
+Big thanks to her for bringing us this fab tea cosy sewing pattern and be sure to visit her blog for more craft tutorials. www.veryberryhandmade.co.uk

 * This post is sponsored by Tick Tock Tea